Small Grant Competition:

 Grants are intended for committed and organized civil-society organizations, local representatives of civil society, think tanks, non-governmental organizations, cultural institutions, and academic institutions.
 All grantees must have a non-profit status.

-The objectives of the Public Diplomacy Grant Program are to promote national unity and reconciliation across Libya and enhance mutual understanding between the people of Libya and the United States to reinforce shared values.
+The objectives of the Public Diplomacy Grant Program are to build capacity and community, promote social good, and enhance mutual understanding between the people of Libya and the United States.
 The U.S. Embassy to Libya is seeking projects that:

-- Promote leadership, positive community engagement, volunteerism, entrepreneurship, and soft skills development among youth, women and disadvantaged groups.
+- Promote leadership, positive community engagement, volunteerism, entrepreneurship, and soft skills development among youth, women, and underserved communities.

 - Increase Libyan youth capabilities to help them explore and develop technological solutions for social problems through Science, Technology, Engineering, Arts, and Math (STEAM) programs.
 Projects that address environmental challenges to mitigate the effects of climate change are highly encouraged.